MovGP0/Obsidian_Notes/Physics/Spacetime Coordinates.md

+The distance between two points in space are measured by

 $$dl = \sqrt{dx^2 + dy^2 + dz^2}$$
 $$dl^2 = dx^2 + dt^2$$
+The distance between two events in spacetime are measured by the [[Spacetime Interval]]:
 $$ds = \sqrt{dx^2 + dy^2 + dz^2 - c^2dt^2}$$

 Note that the time coordinate has an imaginary content: